DrTimothyAldenDavis/GraphBLAS/README.md

 However, just because this code is free to use doesn't make it zero-cost to create.
 If you are using GraphBLAS in a commercial product and are not supporting its development, it is in your best interest to reconsider.
-Otherwise, you will likely find that future updates to this package (and its MATLAB/Octave interface in particular) will migrate away from supporting your application and you will be left with orphaned code.
+Otherwise, you will likely find that future updates to the MATLAB/Octave interface will migrate away from supporting your application and you will be left with orphaned code.

 The MATLAB/Octave interface is now licensed under the GNU GPLv3.0 (or later) license, so if any code from the GraphBLAS/GraphBLAS folder is needed in a